tacascer/gradle-version-catalog-reproduce/README.md

 )
 ```

-This should create a `settings.lockfile` with only a line for `catalog1`:
+This should create a `lock/settings.lockfile` with only a line for `catalog1`:

 ```text
 # This is a Gradle generated file for dependency locking.